osandadeshan/healenium-demo/ReadMe.md

 serverPort = 7878
 ```

-**recovery-tries** is the number of times the algorithm will try to find a matching locator
+**recovery-tries** - The number of times the algorithm will try to discover a matched locator.

-**score-cap** is the minimum matching score required for the found locator to be accepted.
-0.5 stands for 50%
+**score-cap** - The minimum matching score required for the detected locator to be accepted (50% is represented by the number 0.5).

-**heal-enabled** is an option to toggle the healing on or off.
-The accepted values are true and false
+**heal-enabled** - A toggle switch that turns healing on or off.
+True and false are the accepted values.

-**serverHost** is the URL of the Docker Container server that we created while setting up the back-end
+**serverHost** - The URL of the Docker Container server that we established while setting up the backend.

-**serverPort** is the port of the server mentioned above
+**serverPort** - The above-mentioned server's port

-To generate a new report, run the tests through the command line using ***`mvn clean test`***.
-After a successful test run, you'll see a link to the report generated in the console:
+Run the tests using ***'mvn clean test'*** to generate a new report from the command line.
+A link to the report generated in the console will appear after a successful test run.

 ![image](https://user-images.githubusercontent.com/9147189/137932747-b879f236-dbad-4db6-9f32-71922a08864d.png)

-After you open the link in a browser, you'll see a list of all the locators that have been fixed with their old and new values, as well as screenshots of the page on the places the locators have been fixed.
-There's a switch on the right side where you can check if the locator has been successfully resolved with the correct one or not.
+When you open the link in a browser, you'll get a list of all the locators that have been fixed, along with screenshots of the page where the locators have been fixed.
+On the right side, there's a switch to see if the locator has been properly resolved with the correct one.

 ![image](https://user-images.githubusercontent.com/9147189/137934653-59a69eb5-954e-4fee-b475-c74c34ade9fc.png)

-As an extra feature, this boilerplate has inbuilt Allure report.
-After ***`mvn clean test`*** is executed, allure report can be generated using ***`allure serve target/allure-results`*** command.
+This boilerplate also includes an Allure report as an added feature.
+After running ***'mvn clean test'***, run ***'allure serve target/allure-results'*** to generate the Allure report.

-You can further integrate it into the IntelliJ IDEA IDE by downloading the IDE plugin called **Healenium**.
-It would be best to go to the locators you want to fix, right-click and choose Healing Results.
-You'll get a small window showing you a list of fixed locators you can choose from, as well as their matching score:
+By installing the **Healenium** IDE plugin, you can enable automatic locator updating feature into the IntelliJ IDEA.
+You can right-click on the locators you want to correct and select Healing Results.
+You'll see a little window with a list of fixed locators to choose from, along with their corresponding score.

 ![image](https://user-images.githubusercontent.com/9147189/137936516-f7ef7087-06d5-44f5-8ead-feb57a63fb6f.png)